datastax/python-driver/README.rst

 allows you to use libev for the event loop, which improves performance.

-When running setup.py, you can disable both with the ``--no-extensions`` option, or selectively disable on or the other with ``--no-murmur3`` and ``--no-libev``.
+When running setup.py, you can disable both with the ``--no-extensions`` option, or selectively disable one or the other with ``--no-murmur3`` and ``--no-libev``.

 To compile the extenions, ensure that GCC and the Python headers are available.